 Complete Trust

-I recently spoke with an advisor who was considering a partnership with another advisor in his office.
+I recently spoke with a financial advisor who was considering a partnership with another advisor in his office.
 There was definitely an economic reason for it.
-The potential partners were different ages and had different skills yet they seemed to complement one another.
+The potential partners were of different ages and had different skills yet they seemed to complement one another.

 “What about the trust factor?”
 I asked.
 “Could you trust this person enough to go away for a month and completely enjoy a vacation?”
 There was a pause, and then, “I think so.”